qwertphobia/metadata-manipulation-tool/README.md

 **Notice**:
 Use this program at your own risk.
 Certain file formats (eg: adobe-dng) might have proprietary parts that are necessary for rendering.
 In the scenario you should not use the -o or --overwrite flag.

+**AI**:
+Some AI is used in the production of this program, especially in the gui menu and the editing of the metadata.